google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 I found a tutorial that showed me how to make my Shamrocks.

-So following their steps, first I cut my Stampin' Up!
-Fresh Floral Designer Series Paper (DSP) into 3' squares.
-I chose Lemon Lime Twist as my colour as it seemed the most like a shamrock to me at the time, but Tranquil Tide would work well too.
+So following their tutorial steps, first I cut my Stampin' Up!
+Fresh Floral Designer Series Paper (or DSP, now retired) into 3' squares.
+I chose Lemon Lime Twist as my colour as it seemed the most like a shamrock to me at the time, but Tranquil Tide would work well too, both retired colours.
+These days I might choose Lemon Lime Twist or Granny Apple Green.
+Search your stash to find the right shamrock colour for your project.
+Maybe you think of them as a darker colour than I did.

-I needed two squares per shamrock.
+I needed two squares of Designer Series Paper per shamrock.
 So I made a few more.

-I also needed to practice making them before I used my good DSP, so I started with copy paper 3" (7.5cm) squares.
+I also needed to practice making them before I used my good DSP, so I started with copy paper by cutting out 3" (7.5cm) squares.

 Designer Series Paper squares

 Next I needed to cut the squares in half to make two rectangles.
-So I did that:
+So I did that, which made them 1.5" x 3" (3.8cm x 7.5cm):

 Designer Series Paper rectangles

 Next I needed to start folding them.
-I folded each rectangle in half lengthwise, then folded the folded edge in like it shows on the diagram at ActivityVillage.
+I folded each rectangle in half lengthwise, then folded the folded edge in like it shows on the diagram in my tutorial.

-The finished folded rectangles looked like this when I was using my scrap paper a a practice go:
+I didn't keep a copy of the diagram in the original tutorial, but I can show you how mine looked.
+My finished folded rectangles looked like this when I was using my scrap paper as a practice go:

 Practice paper folding with scrap paper

-Once I got the fold right with the scrap paper, I folded my leaves out of the actual DSP.
-And I started to see if I could make four leaf clovers out of them:
+Once I got the fold right with the scrap paper, I folded my leaves out of the actual DSP and that's when I started to see if I could make four leaf clovers out of them.
+I added four folded pieces of DSP to one shamrock.
+Their centres all touched like this:

 Designer series paper shamrocks

-I think shamrocks need a stem.
-SO I cut some thin pieces of Old Olive cardstock, scored them twice length-ways and used my Fast Fuse to glue them together.
+I think shamrocks need a stem so I cut out some thin pieces of Old Olive cardstock, scored them twice length-ways and used my Stampin' Seal to glue them together.
 This way my stems had more dimension than flat cardstock strips do on their own.

 Shamrock stems